-In this section, we introduce the spherically symmetric black hole solutions surrounded by scalar field matter in Rastall gravity theory.
-The Rastall gravity is based on Rastall hypothesis which generalizes the energy-momentum conservation law to the following formalism \citep{1972PhRvD...6.3357R,1976CaJPh..54...66R}
+In this section, we introduce the Reissner-Nordstrom black hole solution surrounded by perfect fluid matter in the Rastall gravity.
+The Rastall gravity is based on the Rastall hypothesis which generalizes the energy-momentum conservation law to the following formalism \citep{1972PhRvD...6.3357R,1976CaJPh..54...66R}

-where $T_{\mu\nu}$ is the energy-momentum tensor, $\lambda$ is the Rastall parameter which represents the level of energy-momentum conservation law in gravity theory and whether Mach principle is satisfied.
+where $T_{\mu\nu}$ is the energy-momentum tensor, $\lambda$ is the Rastall parameter which represents the level of the energy-momentum conservation law in gravity theory and whether the Mach principle is satisfied.
 In this theory, the generalized Einstein field equation is given by

-where $\kappa=8\pi G_{N}$ is the gravitational constant of Rastall gravity theory and $G_{N}$ is the gravitational constant of Newton gravity theory.
-When $\lambda\longrightarrow 0$, the field equation (\ref{SY2}) reduces to Einstein field equation in general relativity.
+where $\kappa=8\pi G_{N}$ is the gravitational constant of the Rastall gravity and $G_{N}$ is the gravitational constant of the Newton gravity.
+When $\lambda\rightarrow 0$, the field equation reduces to the Einstein field equation in GR.